-3 The Impact of Lockdowns on Supply-chain Resilience
+3 The Impact of Lockdowns on Supply-Chain Resilience

 We begin our analysis by measuring how the March 2020 lockdowns affected supply-chain resilience.
-Since no conventional economic definition of supply-chain resilience exists, we define several alternative measures that capture the ability of a firm to minimize output disruptions when buyer-supplier links experience a shock, and its ability to recover after receiving a shock.
-We consider the lockdowns to be an idiosyncratic shock to a was in the state of our tax data.
+Since no conventional economic definition of supply-chain resilience exists, we define alternative measures that capture a firm's ability to minimize output disruptions and recover after a shock.
+We view the lockdowns as an idiosyncratic shock to a buyer-supplier relationship.
+A firm which concentrated its purchases among suppliers in areas with strict lockdowns should have a higher likelihood of experiencing supply-chain disruptions than firms with suppliers in mild-lockdown areas.